Revised with new information May 23, 2017

 need to be made.

-- Make sure the name of your organization appears in the TEXT of your
+- Make sure the full name of your organization appears in the TEXT of

-web site, not just within a graphics file.
-This greatly increases the
+your web site, not just within a graphics file, and not just on your

-possibility of your site being found when someone types your
+optimization, increasing the possibility of your site being found when

 - Make sure the keywords and phrases you want people to use to find